The Pleasure Seekers (1964 film): Production

 The film was announced in February 1964.
+The announced cast originally included, alongside Ann-Margret and Carol Lynley, James Darren, George Chakiris, Paula Prentiss, Efrem Zimbalist Jr., and Dina Merrill.
+Later, Adam West and Donna Michelle were announced in the cast, but eventually dropped out.
+Pamela Tiffin initially refused the film, but ultimately had to accept it for contractual obligations.

-The original stars to be in it were Ann-Margret, Carol Lynley, James Darren and George Chakiris.
-By April, Darren and Chakiris had dropped out, replaced by Gardner MacKay, with Pamela Tiffin as the third girl.
-Negulsesco said the film would be different from the earlier one.
-"Instead of Rome, this picture is set in Madrid.
+Negulsesco said the film would be different from the earlier one: "Instead of Rome, this picture is set in Madrid.
 Instead of three girls and three men, I'm using four.
 Naturally, the problems of American girls living in Madrid are similar to those in Three Coins, but this is 1964, so we'll have more difficulties."

 Ann-Margret was paid $2,000 a week over ten weeks.
 This was less than she received for other studios, but she had an old commitment to Fox.

-Filming started in May which stage Brian Keith had joined the cast.
-Several scenes were shot in the Prado Museum in Madrid.
+Filming started in May with Brian Keith being a later addition to the cast.
+Irene Tsu appeared in an uncredited role.
+The role of Shelby Grant was heavily cut.

+Interiors were shot at on Fox sound stages, while exteriors were filmed on location in Madrid, Barcelona, Toledo, Segovia and the Costa del Sol.
+Several scenes were shot in the Museo del Prado in Madrid.
+After some production delays, Dina Merrill left the project and was replaced by Gene Tierney, who still owed Fox one final film under her contract.
+The filming was reportedly tense, with widespread dissatisfaction among the actors over the script, several heavy confrontations between Tony Franciosa and Negulesco, and rivalry among the female leads.
+Notably, at one point, Ann-Margret declined to pose for publicity photos alongside her co-stars Lynley and Tiffin.